Why Manage deer?

 The cull plan dictates a set number of deer of a specific age/sex to remove from the population.
 It’s based on deer-surveys/counts, likely birth and natural mortality rates, immigration & emigration of deer moving around, and a damage assessment of how deer are impacting more vulnerable species of flora & fauna or agricultural crops.

-Deer management typically takes place at first/last light when deer are most actively feeding, setting your alarm clock to deer waking hours can mean some very early starts!
+Deer management typically takes place at first/last light when deer are most active & feeding.
+Setting an alarm clock to deer waking hours can mean some very early starts!

-Deer must be shot in a very specific careful manner which ensures an immediate death as humanely as possible, this also reflects good quality venison from a deer which wasn’t stressed.
-Immediately after a deer is shot it is inspected for good health and ‘gralloched’ (gutted) to help the venison cool down quickly and remove unwanted organs we don’t eat.
+Deer must be culled in a very specific careful humane manner which reflects in high quality venison from a deer which wasn’t stressed.
+Once culled the carcass is inspected for good health and ‘gralloched’ (gutted) in the field to remove unwanted offal, and cool it down quickly.

-The venison is hung in a chiller or cold room for up to 10 days before butchering, this helps the meat mature, ‘relax’, and dry age giving a more tender cut.
+Venison is hung in a chiller or cold room for up to 7 days before butchering, this helps the meat mature, ‘relax’, and dry age giving a more tender cut.
+We prefer not to leave it any longer as it can become too 'gamey' for most palettes.